cvraut/MGMFSD/data/README.md

     - 1 gene per row
     - keep all caps if possible (case shouldn't matter, but hasn't been tested)
     - duplicates will be ignored
+- `gene_data.csv` (*ignored*)
+  - purpose
+    - table of the sequence information and coding regions of the genes
+  - file properties:
+    - header column
+    - 1 gene per row
+    - data has been validated & exceptions dealt with
+    - minimal preprocessing has been done on the data files (check CDS starts)